obeezzy/AsyncSql/README.md

 - Allows for limit setting
 - Can be used to display tables that requires foreign key (it's still pretty difficult for now, but I've done it before)
 - Every other feature that the **QSqlTableModel** has
+- Allows for custom operations on the database thread (see example below)

 ## How to use
 The project itself is an example of how to use this library.
 However, here's a preview: